Hank1999Shen/Hank1999Shen.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year PhD candidate at Columbia University, supervised by [Professor Ivan Corwin](https://www.math.columbia.edu/~corwin/).
+I am a fourth year PhD candidate at Columbia University, supervised by [Professor Ivan Corwin](https://www.math.columbia.edu/~corwin/) and Roger Van Peski (https://www.math.columbia.edu/~rv2549/).
 I was an undergraduate student at Peking University.

 More about me
 ======